Topological Dynamics of Groupoid Actions: A disappointing notion: mixing

 and the fact that the union of two relatively compact sets is relatively compact.
 On the other hand, {\it weakly mixing always implies recurrent transitivity}: just take $U=U'$ and $V=V'$.

 \begin{ex} For classical group actions one recovers the usual concepts; see Example \ref{bunul}. \end{ex}

-The next result shows that there in no point in exploring besides Example \ref{safacut}, which is already extensively treated in all the standard textbooks in Topological Dynamics.
+The next result shows that there in no point in exploring the notion of mixing besides Example \ref{safacut} (the group case), which is already extensively treated in all the standard textbooks in Topological Dynamics.
 Recall that we assumed $\rho$ surjective and $X$ Hausdorff.

 \begin{prop} Suppose that $(\Xi,\rho,\theta,\Sigma)$ is weakly mixing.
 Then $\rho(\Sigma)=X$ consists of a single point, so the groupoid is a group. \end{prop}

 \begin{proof} Suppose that exists two distinct points $x,y\in\rho(\Sigma)$\,, and let $U_0,V_0\subset X$ be disjoint open sets separating them.
 Form the non-void open sets $U=\rho^{-1}(U_0)$\,, $V=\rho^{-1}(V_0)$\,.
 By weakly mixing, there exists some $\xi\in\widetilde\Xi_{U}^{U}\cap \widetilde\Xi_{U}^{V}$.
 Thus, there are points $\sigma_1,\sigma_2,\sigma_3\in U,\tau\in V$ such that